vitaly-t/spex/docs/client.md

 ```
 $ npm install
 ```
-* create the client-side version of the library:
+* clreate client-side version of the library:
 ```
 $ npm run browserify
 ```
-This generates file `spex.js` within the module's root folder.
+This generates file `spex.js` within the module's root folder, to copied into your web project.

 The library exposes global variable `spexLib`, to be used for the library initialization, as shown in the example below:

 ```html
 <script src="spex.js"></script>